supercollider/supercollider/README_WASM.md

 ## Notes

-There is a problem with pthreads and shared memory:
+There was a problem with pthreads and shared memory:

 ```
 wasm-ld: error: --shared-memory is disallowed by SC_ComPort.cpp.o because it was not compiled with 'atomics' or 'bulk-memory' features.